Nanocryotron ripple counter integrated with a superconducting nanowire single-photon detector for megapixel arrays: Experimental results

 \subsection{Characterization of a 2-digit counter}

 A multi-digit counter is formed by a cascade of stages.
 To simplify the architecture by minimizing the number of nanocryotrons, the second nTron of each loop can be used as the first of the subsequent loop.
 The simplification is possible because the negative edge of $Q_\text{n}$ must generate a positive edge on $Q_\text{n+1}$.
 So $v_2$ of the first stage is equivalent to $v_1$ of the second stage.
 Figure \ref{fig: 2bit}(a) shows the circuit schematic of a 2-digit counter implemented with this simplification.
 Figure \ref{fig: 2bit}(b) shows a scanning electron micrograph of the 2-digit counter, with illustrated external resistors and current sources.
-We demonstrated that this device could count the number of incoming pulses in base 2 or 3 with a maximum rate of $45 \times 10^6\,$s$^{-1}$.
-Figure \ref{fig: 2bit}(c) shows the experimental time-domain behavior in base 2 when bursts of 12 pulses with a period of 100\,$\mu$s are applied.
+Figure \ref{fig: 2bit}(c) shows the experimental time-domain behavior in base 2 when bursts of 12 pulses with a period of 100\,µs are applied.
 As expected, each stage divides the spiking frequency of the preceding one, suggesting that the system is correctly counting in modulo 4; it resets to the zero state every 4 input pulses.
 The voltage $v_3$ acts as an overflow signal; other stages can be connected in cascade to increase the number of digits.

 To study the bias margins of a 2-digit counter it is necessary to sweep the bias currents of two nTrons, because in general, $\Delta i$ may be different for each loop.
 Figure \ref{fig: 2bit}(d) shows the BER for different values of $I_\text{b1}$ and $I_\text{b2}$, where $I_\text{b3}$ was kept constant.
 The minimum time interval between two pulses in the input pseudo-random stream was 100\,ns.